schuylermartin45/mood_switch/README.md

     the lack of documentation that could be gathered from about the USB IR receiver, this library was used to listen to input just from the remote.
     * Link: http://python-evdev.readthedocs.org/
+* **python-daemon**: Python library that provides a framework for making a UNIX-like daemon process.

 ## Dependencies
 * **bluetooth, bluez, and alsa**: